Plea-Justice/plea-justice.github.io/index.md

 ### Qualtrics Integration and In-Simulation Prompts

-The plea bargain simulation is designed to integrate with Qualtrics.
+This simulation is designed for integration with Qualtrics.
 Participants may be routed from a survey to the simulation.
-Any data collected within the simulation, such as through multiple-choice prompts, is sent back to Qualtrics when participants complete the simulation and return to the survey.
+Any data collected within the simulation (via "Question"s), is sent to Qualtrics when participants complete the simulation and are directed to a Qualtrics survey.

 <p align="center">
 <img src="./img/home/plea_offer.PNG" align="center" alt="a meeting room where two buttons are on the center of the screen: 'Plead Guilty' and 'Reject Offer'" width="75%">